Congratulations on your relocation to Luxembourg! Here’s a short guide on some of the best cities in Luxembourg where

 While Luxembourg is tiny in comparison with many of the European heavyweights – it’s incredibly attractive to expats.
 This is primarily because Luxembourg offers both excellent job opportunities (as a financial center that borders Germany, France, and Belgium) and a high quality of life, with thriving cultural and historical attractions on offer across the country.
 Indeed, more than 40% of people living in Luxembourg are foreigners; you shouldn’t find it too difficult to integrate into the expat community.

 Luxembourg has a high cost of living, although Luxembourgish employees receive comfortable salaries.
 Indeed, the country boasts by far the highest minimum wage in the EU.
 The country is split into two regions – Guttland (south and east) and Oesling (north).

 Working: Where to live in Luxembourg

 The majority of expats moving to work in Luxembourg live in or around Luxembourg City.
 In the guide, we’ll summarize some of the main areas to live in Luxembourg City.
 For even more comprehensive advice, you can check out our guide to living in Luxembourg City.

 Luxembourg City is the biggest center in the country, with over 115,000 inhabitants.
-Most of the jobs available to foreigners are in the city, which also results in most expats choosing to rent or buy there.
+Most of the jobs available to foreigners (as well as the international schools for their children) are in the city, which also results in most expats choosing to rent or buy there.
 The city is divided into 24 areas, with some of the most popular areas as follows:

 - Limpertsberg – Close to the city center and popular with students and city workers

 - Howald – A quieter neighborhood with plenty of green spaces, although heavy traffic can be a problem

 - Strassen – A calm but expensive area with forestry and excellent sporting facilities

 - Merl – Ideal for families, with plenty of parks and sporting opportunities

 - Belair – More upmarket and expensive, but also closer to the center

 The Mozelle Valley and other beautiful areas